Azure/ai-hub/docs/architecture.md

 ### Secure by-default

 Security is not an afterthought; it is woven into the fabric of the Enterprise Azure OpenAI Hub's architecture.
 The platform adopts a "secure by default" posture, implementing Azure's comprehensive security controls and best practices.
-This includes network security groups, role-based access control (RBAC), restricted inbound and outbound connections, encryption at rest and in transit, logging and threat detection, and Azure Entra ID for centralized identity management.
+This includes secure and private access to Azure services via private endpoints, network security groups, role-based access control (RBAC), restricted inbound and outbound connections, encryption at rest and in transit, logging and threat detection, and Azure Entra ID for centralized identity management.

 ### Azure roadmap alignment

 The design of the Enterprise Azure OpenAI Hub is in strict alignment with Azure's best practices.
 It utilizes well-architected frameworks for reliability, operational excellence, performance efficiency, and cost optimization.
 Continuous integration and continuous deployment (CI/CD) pipelines are implemented using Azure DevOps, where we are actively working to ensure that updates and new features are rolled out reliably to keep the accelerator in sync with the Azure OpenAI product roadmap, to stay at the forefront of AI innovation.

-## Design areas
+## High-level architecture

 The architecture of the Enterprise Azure OpenAI Hub is divided into several key areas, each of which is designed to address specific aspects of the platform's functionality and security.

-The following sections provide an overview of the design considerations and the design recommendations for each area, so you can understand how the Enterprise Azure OpenAI Hub is designed to meet the needs of your enterprise, while also making informed decisions in case you need to customize the architecture to meet your specific requirements.

-### Scalability and reliability

 ![Azure Open AI workload composition in a compliant corp connected landing zone](./architecturecontext.png)

 The diagram above shows an example where the Enterprise Azure OpenAI Hub is being deployed to a compliant, corp connected landing zone, where all services are connected via private endpoint to the virtual network.
 The virtual network is connected to the hub virtual network via VNet peering, and the hub virtual network is connected to on-premises network via ExpressRoute.

-In the most simplistic form, users - assuming Azure RBAC has been granted to the Open AI instance, and model deployment has completed, can interact with the Azure Open AI API over the private endpoint, and the Azure Open AI instance will respond with the generated text.
-If any data must be provided, the storage account is encrypted using customer-managed keys, and the keys are stored in a Key Vault.
-The Key Vault is also used to store the customer-managed keys for the Azure Open AI instance, and other Azure services that require encryption keys with customer-managed keys.
+In the most simplistic form, users - assuming Azure RBAC has been granted to the Azure OpenAI instance, and model deployment has completed, can interact with the Azure OpenAI API over the private endpoint, and the Azure Open AI instance will respond with the generated text.
+If any data must be provided, the storage account is encrypted using customer-managed keys, and the keys are stored in a Key Vault, which is also deployed with a private endpoint.
+The Key Vault is also used to store the customer-managed keys for the Azure OpenAI instance, and other Azure services that require encryption keys with customer-managed keys.

+## Design areas

+The following sections provide an overview of the design considerations and the design recommendations for each area, so you can understand how the Enterprise Azure OpenAI Hub is designed to meet the needs of your enterprise, while also making informed decisions in case you need to customize the architecture to meet your specific requirements.

+### Scalability and reliability

-### Design considerations
+#### Design considerations

-* To scale out the Azure Open AI instance, there's a few things to consider:
+* To scale out the Azure OpenAI instance, there's a few things to consider:

-    * The limit of Azure Open AI resources per region per Azure subscription is 30
+    * The limit of Azure OpenAI resources per region per Azure subscription is 30
     * The regional quota (soft) limits (token per minutes) per Azure subscription for GPT-35-Turbo and GPT-4 are as follows:
     * GPT-35-turbo:
         * eastus, southcentralus, westeurope, francecentral, uksouth: 240k